dotnet/docs/docs/framework/data/adonet/sql/linq/downloading-sample-databases.md

 ---
 # Get the sample databases for ADO.NET code samples

-A number of samples and walkthroughs in the [!INCLUDE[vbtecdlinq](../../../../../../includes/vbtecdlinq-md.md)] documentation use sample databases and SQL Server Express.
+A number of examples and walkthroughs in the [!INCLUDE[vbtecdlinq](../../../../../../includes/vbtecdlinq-md.md)] documentation use sample SQL Server databases and SQL Server Express.
 You can download these products free of charge from Microsoft.

 ## Get the Northwind sample database

-Download the script `instnwnd.sql` to create and load the Northwind sample database from the following GitHub repo:
+Download the script `instnwnd.sql` to create and load the Northwind sample database from the following GitHub repository:

 [Northwind and pubs sample databases for Microsoft SQL Server](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs)

-Before you can use the Northwind database, you have to recreate the database on an instance of SQL Server by using [SQL Server Management Studio](#get_ssms) or a similar tool to run the `instnwnd.sql` script file.
-Follow the instructions in the Readme file in the repo.
+Before you can use the Northwind database, you have to run the downloaded `instnwnd.sql` script file to recreate the database on an instance of SQL Server by using [SQL Server Management Studio](#get_ssms) or a similar tool.
+Follow the instructions in the Readme file in the repository.

 ## Get the AdventureWorks sample database